mikkelcato/uni-bach/uni-5-sem/qf/chpt/chpt-4.typ

 $
   omega =(E_a-E_s)/hbar
 $
-when $V -> oo$: $E_a-E_s = 0$ so tunneling vanishes and the state doesn't oscillate $ket(L)<->ket(R)$.
-This happens since $ket(S)$ and $ket(A)$ become degenerate energy eigenstates, this implies they are not parity eigenstates.
-So the ground state is assymetrical, even though the Hamiltonian is symmetric.
-So when energy eigenstates are degenerate, they don't necessarily obey the symmetries of the Hamiltonian---this is called spontaneous symmetry breaking.
+when $V -> oo$: $E_a-E_s = 0$ so tunneling vanishes and the state does not oscillate $ket(L)<-->ket(R)$.
+This happens since $ket(S)$ and $ket(A)$ become degenerate energy eigenstates implying they are no longer parity eigenstates.
+So the ground state is assymmetrical even though the Hamiltonian is symmetric.
+When energy eigenstates are degenerate they do not necessarily obey the symmetries of the Hamiltonian.
+This is called spontaneous symmetry breaking!

 == Bloch's theorem
-We now consider the case where we have infinitely many periodic potential wells (e.g. electron in a lattice),
+Consider the case where we have infinitely many periodic potential wells with
 $
   V(x plus.minus a) = V(x)
 $
-let $cal(T)(l)$ be the translation operator then
+Let $cal(T)(l)$ be the translation operator then
 $
   cal(T)^dagger (l) x cal(T)(l) = x + l";   " cal(T) (l) ket(x') = ket(x'+l)
 $
-in our case
+or
 $
   cal(T)^dagger (a) V(x) cal(T) (a) = V(x+a) = V(x)
 $
-so $cal(T)^dagger (a) H cal(T) (a) = H$ and since $cal(T)$ is unitary (symmetry operator)
+so $cal(T)^dagger (a) H cal(T) (a) = H$ and since $cal(T)$ is unitary
 $
   [H,cal(T)(a)] = 0
 $
 since $cal(T)$ is not Hermitian its eigenvalues have $abs(lambda) = 1$.

 We simplify the problem by approximating our potential as periodic minima seperated by infinite potential walls.
-In this case there is no tunneling, so the ground state can be localized to any lattice site or minima.
-We assume it is localized at the $n$'th site
+Then there is no tunneling so the ground state can be localized to any lattice site or minima.
+We assume it is localized at the $n$th site
 $
   H ket(n) = E_0 ket(n)
 $
-and $braket(x', n) = 0$ outside the $n$'th site.
-But we also have infinite degeneracy since $-oo < n < oo$.
-And
+and $braket(x', n) = 0$ outside the $n$th site.
+We also have infinite degeneracy since $-oo < n < oo$.
+We also have symmetry breaking since
 $
   cal(T) (a) ket(n) = ket(n+1)
 $
-so $ket(n)$ is not an eigenstate of $cal(T)(a)$ even though the Hamiltonian is---spontaneous symmetry breaking (ground state), but this is fine since we have infinite degeneracy.
+so $ket(n)$ is not an eigenstate of $cal(T)(a)$ even though the Hamiltonian is!
+This is expected since we have infinite degeneracy.

-We'll try to find simultaneous eigenkets of $cal(T)(a)$ and $H$.
+We try to find simultaneous eigenkets of $cal(T)(a)$ and $H$.
 We claim
 $
   ket(theta) equiv sum_(n=-oo)^(oo) e^(i n theta) ket(n)
 $
-clearly an energy eigenket and
+does the job.
+This is clearly an energy eigenket and
 $
   cal(T)(a) ket(theta) = sum_(n=-oo)^oo e^(i n theta) ket(n+1) = sum_(n=-oo)^oo e^(i (n-1) theta) ket(n) = e^(-i theta) ket(theta)
 $
-so it is a simultaneous eigenket, and $E_0 eq.not E_0 (theta)$.
-Now we consider a finite barrier height, then we expect _leakage_,
+so it is a simultaneous eigenket and $E_0 eq.not E_0 (theta)$!
+Consider a finite barrier height then we expect _leakage_
 $
   braket(n', H, n) eq.not 0
 $
-for high barriers we assume the tight binding approximation
+we assume the tight binding approximation
 $
   braket(n', H, n) eq.not 0 "iff" n'= {n,n plus.minus 1}
 $
-define
+and define
 $
   braket(n plus.minus 1, H, n) equiv - Delta
 $
 which is independent of $n$ due to translational invariance.
-Then assuming $ket(n)$ is an orthogonal basis
+Then assuming $ket(n)$ is an orthogonal basis we have
 $
   H ket(n) = E_0 ket(n) - Delta ket(n+1)- Delta ket(n-1)
 $
-then $ket(n)$ no longer energy eigenket.
-Again consider
+so $ket(n)$ is no longer an energy eigenket!
+Consider
 $
   ket(theta) = sum_(n=-oo)^oo e^(i n theta) ket(n)
 $
-still an eigenstate of $cal(T) (a)$.
+this is still an eigenstate of $cal(T) (a)$.
 For the Hamiltonian consider
 $
   H ket(theta) &= H sum_(n=-oo)^oo e^(i n theta) ket(n) \
   &= E_0 sum_(n=-oo)^oo e^(i n theta) ket(n) - Delta underbrace(sum_(n=-oo)^oo e^(i n theta) ket(n+1), e^(-i theta) ket(theta)) - Delta underbrace(sum_(n=-oo)^oo e^(i n theta) ket(n-1), e^(i theta) ket(theta)) \
   &= E_0 sum_(n=-oo)^oo e^(i n theta) ket(n) - Delta (e^(-i theta) + e^(i theta)) sum_(n=-oo)^oo e^(i n theta) ket(n) \
   &= (E_0 - 2 Delta cos theta) underbrace(sum_(n=-oo)^oo e^(i n theta) ket(n), ket(theta))
 $
-so it is a simultaneous eigenket, but now the degeneracy has lifted, since $E=E(theta)$---continuous spectrum between $E_0 plus.minus 2 Delta$.
+so it is a simultaneous eigenket but now the degeneracy has lifted!
+Since $E=E(theta)$ with a continuous spectrum between $E_0 plus.minus 2 Delta$.

 To see what $theta$ means consider $braket(x', theta)$ and
 $